alexeilebedev/openacr/txt/acr_ed.md

 ### Source Files

 #### Create Source File

+This option is used to create a .cpp, .h, or .md (readme) file.
-When creating a source file, `acr_ed` automatically which target this file will belong to based on the the other files in the same directory.
+When creating a source file, `acr_ed` automatically determines which target this file will belong to based on the the other files in the same directory.
 If there is ambiguity, specify `-target ...` argument Headers are considered source files.